 Neighbors in Dialogue is a series of online conversations where folks in the Attleboro area discuss varied perspectives on systemic racism in our community and in the world.
 Each discussion is a stand-alone event.
 Attend one dialogue or attend them all!
 Trained facilitators ensure that everyone has their voice heard.

-The seventh Neighbors in Dialogue event is happening next week, Wednesday night, March 24 at 6pm.
+The eighth Neighbors in Dialogue event is happening on Wednesday night, May 5 at 6pm.

 Remember: successful conversations include multiple perspectives.
 Find more information and resources in the Neighbors in Dialogue Facebook group.